San Diego mayor defiantly rejects recall campaign over sex scandal

 "Now is not the time to go backwards," Filner declared in a formal answer to opponents' notice of their intention to file a recall petition with the city clerk's office.
 "We need to continue to move forward."

-The brief letter was released by his private lawyers late Monday, just before the midnight deadline for a formal rebuttal to the bipartisan recall drive, which has been spearheaded by a Republican activist and a Democratic publisher of a gay and lesbian newspaper.
+The brief letter was released by his lawyers late on Monday, just before a midnight deadline for the formal rebuttal to the bipartisan recall drive, which has been spearheaded by a Republican activist and a Democratic publisher of a gay and lesbian newspaper.

 Filner's statement made no explicit mention of the sexual harassment scandal that has engulfed the 70-year-old Democrat and former U.S. congressman eight months after he took office as mayor of California's second-largest city.